The 2020-21 FCS football season has been moved to the spring.

 Here’s a running update of FCS conferences and what their spring seasons look like.
 We’ll update this article every time a conference announces their format.

-NOTE: 11 of the 13 FCS conferences have announced their spring plans, 10 of which currently plan to play in the spring.
+NOTE: 11 of the 13 FCS conferences plan to play in the spring.
+The Ivy League and MEAC won’t participate in the spring season.

 The Big Sky will play six conference games over an eight-week period beginning Feb.
 27 and ending April 10.
-Twelve of the 13 teams will participate with Sacramento State opting out.
 Teams will not be permitted to play non-conference games in the spring.

 The schedule maintains key rivalry matchups and bus trips to help reduce travel while each team faces at least three opponents from its original Fall 2020 schedule.